dimitar-kunchev/UIPEthernet/README.md

 - Added non-blocking DHCP support in the Dhcp class.
 This is linked with a compile option UIP_CONFG_ASYNC_DHCP in utility/uip-conf.h file.
 Disabling it should revert the changes.
 - Added support for tracking the last time we were pinged.
 Disable via UIP_CONF_SAVE_LAST_ICMP_ECHO_TIME in utility/uip-conf.h.
 Check using uip_get_last_icmp_echo_time().
 Tracked using  millis() so time intervals and overflow handling are up to the user
 These modifications are highly experimental, written in a rather ugly fashion and I am testing them only on ATSAMD.
 But should work.
 Examples on how to use these modifications are not available yet.
+- Improved ARP table - entries are not always added on every IP packet

 Original Modifications:
 - Replaced import to include, because gcc say 'import is deprecated'.